Informacija Atsiprašome, šis skyrius galimas tik anglų kalba.

-Scopes are passed when requesting access token - they define what information can be requested from the API or what actions performed.
+Scopes are passed when requesting access token - they define what information can be requested from the API or

 Most of the scopes can be suffixed with